strongback/strongback-java/README.md

 * **Data and event recorder** - Record in real time the input and output signals from the RoboRIO, button presses, changes in command state, and other robot-specific events.
 Post-process the data off-robot (or in the future do it in real time).
 * **Logging** - Simple extendable framework to log messages at different levels.
 * **Uses WPILib** - Uses the WPILib classes underneath for safety and consistency.

-# Using Strongback

-Check out our new [Using Strongback](https://www.gitbook.com/book/strongback/using-strongback/) online book.
-It's chocked full of descriptions, details, and example code.
-The book's [Getting Started](https://strongback.gitbooks.io/using-strongback/content/getting_started.html) section shows you how to download, install, and use the [latest release](https://github.com/strongback/strongback-java/releases).
-Or, look at [this presentation](http://slides.com/strongback/using-strongback/#/) for an overview of the major features.

-We're just getting started, so stay tuned.
-See [our wiki](https://github.com/strongback/strongback-java/wiki) for more details, including how you can help out!

 # Building locally